azrulhasni/keymico/README.md

 -   We emulate a CDN using an Nginx load balancer.
 Of course, in this test setup, if the single node load balancer fails then the whole setup fails.
-In reality, we would highly encourage the usage of CDN.
+In reality, we would highly encourage the usage of a proper CDN.

 -   The Nginx load balancer is configured to round robin the requests to the applications.
 No session stickiness is expected as we assume data would